Direct Potable Reuse Pilot

 The fundamental difference between direct and indirect potable reuse is the use of an environmental buffer.

 Indirect potable reuse uses an environmental buffer (lake, river or a groundwater aquifer) to provide additional treatment before the water is treated at a drinking water treatment plant.

 Direct potable reuse is wastewater that is treated all the way to drinking water standards and then sent directly to homes and business for all purposes.
 Direct potable reuse utilizes a process that uses technology to accelerate the treatment and distribution of water without an environmental buffer.

 Polk County’s Direct Potable Reuse (DPR) Pilot project’s goal is to demonstrate that the direct potable reuse process can produce drinking water that meets or exceeds federal and state standards and provides an option for increasing Polk’s water supply in the future.

-Through a joint agreement with the Southwest Florida Water Management District, the county is building a potable reuse facility to conduct a pilot project at the Cherry Hill Water Production Facility in the Northwest Regional Utility Service Area.
+Through a joint agreement with the Southwest Florida Water Management District, the county built a potable reuse facility to conduct a pilot project at the Cherry Hill Water Production Facility in the Northwest Regional Utility Service Area.